|The Instutituion for the Blind and Mute (訓盲院) in Tokyo in late 1870's|

 In February, 1873, when the ban to spread Christianity in Japan was lifted for the first time after the Meiji Restoration in 1868, the missionaries came to visit Japan one after another.
 Most were a doctor who gave priority to treatment of a sick person, and then did a missionary work.

-He founded a missionary hospital called the Tsukiji Hospital in the foreigner settlement located at Tsukiji, Tokyo in 1875.
+Dr. Henry Faulds (1843-1930), a doctor, came to visit Japan as a missionary from Scotland in March, 1874.
+He founded a Christian hospital called the Tsukiji Hospital on the foreigner settlement located in Tokyo in 1875.

 He observed a great number of blind persons, and said to his Japanese friends, "There are many blind persons in Japan.
 It might be a result of the eye disease which is infectious.
 We should consider the measure against blindness above all by the spread of health knowledge.